 But what about the brake rotors, wheel cylinders, and brake calipers?
 The truth is that the brake pads are made of softer material than the rotors and other components of the braking system.
 Chances are that you’ll have to replace the pads more frequently than you’d the rotors.

-The worst-case scenario, replacing brake rotors, brake calipers, and brakes shoes at the same time can have a serious impact on your income.
+In the worst-case scenario, replacing brake rotors, brake calipers, and brakes shoes at the same time can have a serious impact on your income.

 To avoid recurring spending on brake shoes, you should take good care of them.
 Generally, you should pay attention to all the components that make up the braking system.